 Low Cost Dental Care For Seniors

-If you or a loved one is seeking oral health care at rates that are more affordable, the Senior Dental Care Program may be able to help.
+If you or a loved one is seeking oral health care at rates that are more affordable, the Elder Dental Program may be able to help.
 Community VNA offers a non-profit, community-based program dedicated to helping low-income area adults, age 60 and older, access quality dental care at greatly reduced costs.

 We sponsor Free Dental Screening Clinics for anyone age 60 or over (regardless of financial status), and host these screening events throughout our Elder Dental Program service area.